Read our 2020 take on authentication vs authorization here.

 For this reason, application developers often strengthen passwords with two-factor or multifactor authentication (2FA/MFA), which requires the user to prove ownership of an additional token (mobile device, physical dongle, email address…) when logging into a service.

-An alternative to passwords is passwordless authentication methods, such as biometric scans and authenticator apps.
+An alternative to passwords is passwordless authentication, such as biometric scans and authenticator apps.
 Passwordless technologies such as Secret Double Octopus provide frictionless authentication that is highly resilient to security breaches and cyberattacks.
 Users don’t have to remember passwords, applications don’t have to store them, and everyone is safer because it makes many password-based attacks invalid.

 Get our free Whitepaper about password vulnerability.